ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ### Why v2?
 Why not v3? {#why-v2}

 As I'm writing this, [Uniswap v3](https://uniswap.org/whitepaper-v3.pdf) is almost ready.
 However, it is an upgrade that is much more complicated than the original.
-It is easier to first learn v2, which is simpler, and then go to v3.
+It is easier to first learn v2 and then go to v3.

 ### Core Contracts vs Periphery Contracts  {#contract-types}